 2. Give to someone in need

 The art of giving helps us to focus on all the amazing things we have in life.
 It’s a great way to take your mind off of you and focus on those who may be in need of life’s most basic necessities.
-Giving comes in the form of more than just a monetary value.
-If you aren’t in the financial position to give money, then give of your time and watch how appreciative those who need help will be.
-It’s rewarding.
+You can give to a charity that helps the homeless or impoverished children in Africa, or you can give food to your local food bank.

-3. Living a life with an attitude of gratitude attracts even more amazing opportunities into your life.
+3. Live your life with an attitude of gratitude

 When you feel yourself getting caught in the race of life, take a few minutes – breathe and begin to reflect on all that you are grateful for in life – even when you don’t feel like it.
-After a few weeks of practicing this lifestyle, you’ll notice your life beginning to shift and change as a result of your perspective changing.
+After a few weeks of trying to live with this attitude of gratitude, you’ll notice your life beginning to shift and change as a result of your perspective-changing.

 Living with an attitude of gratitude allows life to slow down just a bit, and opens the door for amazing opportunities to share love with those around you.

 Take time to savor the little joys of life.
 Hearing the song of the first robin of spring; taking a bite out of a freshly baked cinnamon roll; seeing a beautiful photo of a mountain landscape.
 Most of us just rush by, never taking more than a moment to contemplate how beautiful these little things can be.

 Next time you see, hear or feel something beautiful, stop.
 Take it in for a minute.
 Enjoy what life has given you, and you’ll gain a whole new perspective on things.